ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

       completely unrelated to the ``a`` toward the beginning and in the deriving clause.

    There may be others beyond this.
-The goal here is *not* to establish the CSP_ (indeed, I'm not sure I'd want ``do`` notation to be any different here, because reusing variable names in ``do`` notation is convenient), but to get one step closer to it for those programmers who want it.
+The goal here is *not* to establish the `Contiguous Scoping Principle`_ (indeed, I'm not sure I'd want ``do`` notation to be any different here, because reusing variable names in ``do`` notation is convenient), but to get one step closer to it for those programmers who want it.